heroku/kensa/README.md

 ## Meta #######################################################################

-Maintained by the Heroku Add-ons Team (and you!).
+Maintained by the Heroku Ecosystem Team (and you!).

 Released under the MIT license. <https://github.com/heroku/kensa>